Skip to navigation

 Just one of the Taj's inlaid decorations

-I had planned to spend a total of three days in Agra, but after a hot second day avoiding the touts and visiting the other main attraction apart from the Taj Mahal, Agra Fort (a 'must' according to my guidebook), I decided that Agra was no longer worthy of my patronage.
-The hassle from the local businessmen was driving me nuts, and India is full of places that are infinitely more interesting and infinitely more friendly.
+I had planned to spend a total of three days in Agra, but after a hot second day avoiding the touts and visiting the city's other main attraction, Agra Fort – a 'must' according to my guidebook – I decided that Agra was no longer worthy of my patronage.
+The hassle from the local businessmen, who had woken up since my relatively quiet arrival, was starting to drive me nuts, and India is full of places that are infinitely more interesting and infinitely more friendly.

 Arabic script around the entrance to the Taj; in translation it means 'In the name of Allah the most merciful and beneficial'